Convex-Dev/design/docs/cad/003_encoding/README.md

 It MUST be possible to reconstruct the cell from its own encoding, to the extent that the cell represents the same Value (it is possible for implementations to use different internal formats if desired, providing these do not affect the CVM value semantics)

 The Encoding MUST have a maximum length of 8191 bytes.
-This ensure that a cell encoding will always fit within a reasonable fixed size buffer, and guarantees that most operations on cells can achieve `O(1)` complexity.
+This ensure that a cell encoding will always fit within a reasonable fixed size buffer, and guarantees that most operations on can achieve `O(1)` complexity.

 ### Value ID